-Although attic inspections are rarely foremost on a buyer's mind, there are a lot of good reasons why buyers need to get into an attic or send their home inspector into the attic before completing a home inspection.
-Attics should not be overlooked.
+Attic inspections aren't usually foremost on a buyer's mind, but there are a lot of good reasons for them to get up there or send their home inspector to take a look around.
 An attic reflects the history of a home.
-It can provide clues to serious problems that might not be disclosed or even known by the current occupant of the home.
+It can provide clues to serious problems that might not be disclosed or even known by the current owner.

 Supporting Truss or Rafter Damage